Quick Mini Strawberry Custard Tartlets

 Tips & Tricks (5)

-- Chill Your Pastry Cream Properly ❄️Make the vanilla custard at least 2 hours ahead and chill it thoroughly; this prevents it from melting when piped into shells and ensures a perfectly set filling that holds its shape beautifully.
+Make the vanilla pastry cream at least 2 hours ahead and refrigerate it thoroughly, which prevents it from melting when piped into shells and creates a stable, creamy filling that holds its shape beautifully.

 No Recipes Available